Ryan Kerrigan

-Patrick Ryan Kerrigan (born August 16, 1988) is an American professional football coach and former player who is the assistant linebackers and pass rush specialist coach for the Washington Commanders of the National Football League (NFL).
+Patrick Ryan Kerrigan (born August 16, 1988) is an American professional football coach and former player.
 He played college football for the Purdue Boilermakers, earning unanimous All-American honors as a senior before being selected by the Washington Redskins in the first round of the 2011 NFL draft.

 Kerrigan played the majority of his 11-season career as an outside linebacker in the 3–4 defense, where he is the all-time NFL leader in consecutive starts by a left outside linebacker.
 In the final two seasons of his playing career, he played defensive end in a 4–3 defensive scheme.
 He is also Washington's all-time leader in sacks with 95.5, and forced fumbles (26).
 Kerrigan played the 2021 season with the Philadelphia Eagles before retiring and rejoining Washington as an assistant coach in 2022.

 Early life

 Kerrigan was born on August 16, 1988, in Muncie, Indiana.
 He attended Muncie Central High School, where he played defensive end and tight end for the Muncie Bearcats high school football team.
 As a senior, he was an all-state selection after recording 90 tackles and 19 sacks as a defensive end.
 As a tight end, he had 40 receptions for 789 yards and six touchdowns.
 A three-star recruit, Kerrigan committed to Purdue over offers from Ball State, Cincinnati, Indiana, and Northern Illinois.